 Prospective students interested in Nebraska-Lincoln’s 100% online MBA will need a minimum of one year of professional work experience to be considered, although a minimum of two years is recommended, and to have taken the GMAT exam.
 Applicants who hold an advanced degree or are currently enrolled in medical school get to bypass the standardized test requirement as do those who have been admitted to the Nebraska College of Law.
 Other exceptions that may qualify applicants for a test waiver are seven or more years of managerial work experience and a high undergraduate GPA.
 Likewise, exceptions for applicants with less than a year of work experience are considered on a case-by-case basis.
-Total cost for this program is $30,240.

 The latest ranking of online MBA programs from the Financial Times, published in March of 2018, had some very good news for applicants to this program.
 According to the FT’s data, derived from alumni surveys, no school’s MBAs did better on helping alums increase their pay than the University of Nebraska at Lincoln.
 Nebraska alums reported salaries that were 40% higher, significantly more than the 32% average hike across the sample.

 Ranked 13th overall in the FT ranking which is limited to just 20 online programs worldwide, the school’s alum reported an average current salary of $122,952 and impressively ranked ninth for the career progress of its online graduates.